davesag/swagger-routes-express/README.md

 ### Base paths

 For the root path `/` we check the route's `tags`.
 If the first tag defined for a path is `'root'` we don't inject the api basePath, otherwise we do.
 You can define your own `rootTag` option to override this.

+### Default Options

+If you don't pass in any options the defaults are:

+    {
+      notImplemented: require('./routes/notImplemented'),
+      notFound: : require('./routes/notFound'),
+      scopes: {},
+      apiSeparator: '_',
+      rootTag: 'root'
+    }

 ## Contributing